quora/pyanalyze/README.md

 - `pyanalyze.extensions.AsynqCallable` is a variant of `Callable` that applies to `asynq` functions.
 - `pyanalyze.extensions.ParameterTypeGuard` is a generalization of PEP 649's `TypeGuard` that allows guards on any parameter to a function.
 To use it, return `Annotated[bool, ParameterTypeGuard["arg", SomeType]]`.
 - `pyanalyze.extensions.HasAttrGuard` is a similar mechanism that allows indicating that an object has a particular attribute.
 To use it, return `Annotated[bool, HasAttrGuard["arg", "attribute", SomeType]]`.
+- `pyanalyze.extensions.ExternalType` is a way to refer to a type that cannot be referenced by name in contexts where using `if TYPE_CHECKING` is not possible.

 They are explained in more detail below.